an article by (Rev.) Neil MacQueen, www.sundaysoftware.com

 Heard any good children’s sermons lately?
 (Me either.)

 We’ve been attending a new church lately, and of the five different staff people we’ve heard deliver the children sermon, only the retired youth minister did a good one.
 The others, including those by the pastors, current youth director, and new Christian educator, made me wince.
-Fortunately, they had correctable mistakes.
+And the thing is, they had correctable mistakes.

-2. Fuzzy point often delivered at the end, or worse –during the “summary” prayer.
+- Fuzzy main point often delivered at the very end, or worse –during the “summary” prayer.

 Source of the Problem